boystevenwu/search_demo/README.txt

 Run “invert_index.py” to call the main function to run the code that creates the posting (index).  “invert_index.py” will collect all the existing contents inside all the files such as headers, body, etc.

 Next, it will call “index.py” for tokenizing the text, dealing with the stop word and stem similar words of the token list.
-Then, it will create a dictionary to index the tokens, urls along with their tf-idf scores.
+Then, it will create a dictionary to index the tokens, URLs along with their tf-idf scores.

 Finally, the dictionary will be stored inside “posting.json”.